What is the Apostolic Johannite Church?

 Is there a Parish in my area?

-We currently have Parishes, Narthexes, Missions and Oratories across Canada, the United States, Australia and Madrid, Spain and New Zealand.
+We currently have Parishes, Narthexes, Missions and Oratories across Canada, the United States, and Australia.
 All current groups are listed on our website (click on “Find Us” in the main menu).

 If there isn’t a group in your area, you might consider starting one.
 For that to happen, someone needs to volunteer as a leader and be approved by the church.
 Check out our Seminary for more information and email the Formation Director if you’re interested.